tanho63/pc-setup/README.md

 ## Install Firefox Addons

-- LastPass - the password manager I've already been using
+- BitWarden - the password manager I've already been using
 - uBlock Origin - adblock!
 - Checker Plus for Gmail - an addon that helps me with Gmail

 ## Install RStudio

-I like the [preview version](https://rstudio.com/products/rstudio/download/preview/) which has nicer/better features.
+~~I like the [preview version](https://rstudio.com/products/rstudio/download/preview/) which has nicer/better features.~~

 ## Install R packages